deathworlders/online/content/book/deathworlders/chapter-05-deliverance.md

 Allison gave him a long, calculating, discomforting stare and then shrugged again.
 "Okay.
 I'm in."

 It was Brelm's turn to be wrong-footed.
 He gaped at her.
-"You... what?
+"You...what?
 You can't leave, you have a contract!"

 Allison laughed.
 "Brelm, if you can find some asshole on this station who could stop me then go hire them for your bodyguard instead.
 Being your hired muscle was getting dull anyway."